henrythemes/jekyll-bootstrap-theme/introngs1509/labs/resequencing-analysis.md

 * RGLB is the group library.
 This will come from your library construction process.
 You may have multiple read groups per library if you did multiple runs, but you should only have one library per read group.
 We will add -lib the sample name.
 * RGPL is the platform.
 It is a restricted vocabulary.
 These reads are ILLUMINA.
 * RGPU is the run identifier.
 It would normally be the barcode of your flowcell.
 You may have multiple read groups per run, but only one run per read group.
 We will just fake it as &lt;sample&gt;-01.
 * RGSM is the sample name.
 Use the actual sample name.
 You can have multiple read groups, libraries, runs, and even platforms per sample, but you can only have one sample per read group.
 (If you are pooling samples without barcoding, there is no way to separate them later, so you should just designate the pool itself as a sample, but downstream analyses like SNP calling will be blind to that knowledge.)
-One thing to note is that the SAM/BAM header contains a field SO for sort order.
-Picard modifies this field to coordinate when it sorts BAMs, but samtools actually doesn't (as of this writing).
-This can create problems, because Picard also validates that BAMs are sorted before performing operations that require a sorted file, while samtools doesn't.
-To get around this, Picard tools take an optional parameter ASSUME_SORTED which when set true tells Picard to proceed as if the file were sorted even though it does not say so.

 Lastly, we need to index this BAM, so that programs can randomly access the sorted data without reading the whole file.
-This creates a file called \&lt;input bam\&gt;.bai, which contains the index.
+This creates a file called &lt;input bam&gt;.bai, which contains the index.
 You do not have to specify this because the index file always has the exact same name as the BAM except that it has .bai instead of the .bam extension.
 This is how programs know to find the index associated with a BAM file.
 If you manually mix these things up (like you change a BAM without changing its name and do not reindex it), you can cause problems for programs that expect them to be in sync.